code-with-amitk/Code-examples/System-Design/Concepts/Databases/Terms/Isolation/README.md

 ### Lost update
 - This happens when a transaction reads a Table row while another transaction, modifies it prior to the first transaction to finish.
 <img src=images/lost_update.JPG width=500/>

-# Isolation
-- Concurrently executing [transactions](/System-Design/Concepts/Terms/Transaction) are isolated from each other ie they cannot step on each other.
-- **How to achieve Complete Isolation:**
-  - Complete isolation(Correctness of data) commited by transaction can only be achieved using Locking, ie 1 transaction locks the db row, commits and then another transaction is allowed to do the change.
-  - **Disadvantage of locking:** 0 Concurrency, less Scalability.
-  - **Solution:** SQL-92 introduced 4 Isolation levels(ie isolation is provided at multiple levels in transaction).
-    - DB Client can choose the Isolation level based on desired concurrency and data correctness.

 <a name=isol></a>
 ## 4 Isolation levels in Databases